Please note there are no scheduled elections taking place in the Tewkesbury Borough area on Thursday, 7 May 2026.

 We will not be building homes or new facilities; that is the role of the developers.
 However, we do have an important role to play in managing growth and development so that it is of a high-quality and supported by sustainable infrastructure.

 The M5 Junction 9 and A46 (Ashchurch) Transport Scheme is a proposal to develop a new or reconfigured M5 junction near Tewkesbury and re-route the existing A46 around Ashchurch to Teddington Hands roundabout.
-A wide variety of route options are currently being considered and technically assessed for suitability.
+This is called an ‘off-line’ solution because it will be built away from the existing roads and connected up on completion.

 Gloucestershire County Council are leading on this project.
 Please visit their website for more information.